 Buried Structures and Voids

 Locating buried structures, like a criminal hideout or underground tunnel, has never been easier.
 Using a GPR system, law enforcement investigators can scan a soil surface to detect the void in the soil created by these structures without ever having to break ground.
 This cuts down the time needed to detect these targets drastically; as no excavation is required to get results with GPR.

 Objects Hidden in Walls

-Since ground penetrating radar can see through a variety of materials including the structural components of buildings, it can aid in detecting foreign object hidden in walls.
+Since ground penetrating radar can see through a variety of materials including the structural components of buildings, it can aid in detecting foreign objects in hidden compartments.
 This is especially significant in criminal investigations where there is the possibility of damaging these hidden items while trying to access them.